Issue No.14

 2c.
 Global Terrestrial Observing System GTOS, http://www.fao.org/gtos

-3. the World Climate Research Programme WCRP, via http://www.wmo.ch (see also New Journals below)
+3. the World Climate Research Programme WCRP, via http://www.wmo.ch

 4. the International Geosphere Biosphere Programme IGBP, http://www.igbp.kva.se